GHeinzelmann/GHOAT.py/README.md

 ## Additional hosts

 To include a new host system, some additional input data is needed.
-They include three chosen host anchors for the application of restraints, and possibly a few additional variables for guest anchor atom search.
+They include three chosen host anchors for the application of restraints, and possibly a few additional variables.
 These can be found inside the ./host-library folder, with new hosts being added and validated with time.

 # More information